 Color wheels are used in retail settings to put like clothes in a pattern that flows flawlessly from color to color.
 This helps retailers draw the customer into a specific product.
 Color can make or break any piece of clothing and is important when creating your collection.

 Fashion isn’t all fun.
-As any athlete knows, fashion can also serve a primary functional purpose.
+As any athlete knows, fashion can also serve a primarily functional purpose.
 For mountain bikers, clothing needs to breathe and sealable pockets are a serious utility.
-But, even outside of athletics, function can be huge in ways that most of us overlook.
+But, even outside of athletics, a function can be huge in ways that most of us overlook.
 Winter wear may benefit from outside pockets large enough to fit gloves without looking bulky.
 Inside pockets or easy packing would be a boon to frequent travelers who are nervous about thieves and travel light.
 Professional women may want fabrics that look sophisticated but don’t need dry cleaning.
 As the expression goes, form follows function, and this is especially true for clothing designers.
 How will the design functionalities of your clothes enhance them for your target customer?

 Garment Patterns & Reference Samples

 At this point, we’re getting very close to what your future line will look like.
 The garment pattern is literally the pattern for the clothing you want to design.
 If you’re not here quite yet, never fear: you don’t need a degree in fashion design, the ability to sew, or expensive software to be a fashion designer.
 What you do need is a general idea of what you’d like to design (see above) and reference samples.
 A reference sample is an item of clothing that resembles in some way the clothing you’d like to design: it could be the garment pattern, it could be the design functionality, or it could be the materials or colors.
-Hopefully it’s all of these in combination.
+Hopefully, it’s all of these in combination.
 If you don’t have the technical skills to draw up a garment pattern, a good reference sample can go a long way towards fleshing out final designs with a capable manufacturing partner.

 So, are you ready to take the first steps towards your new clothing line?
 It’s time to stop being a dreamer and start being a doer.
 Here’s the quick and dirty cheat sheet that’ll prepare you for development of your line.